catsout/wallpaper-engine-kde-plugin/README.md

 1. Use steam+proton or wine+steam
 2. Buy and install wallpaper engine(not run)
 3. Subscribe some wallpapers on [workshop](https://steamcommunity.com/app/431960/workshop/)(or the we app, if you can run it)
-4. Let steam download wallpapers, and install this plugin
+4. Let steam download wallpapers
-5. Select steam library dir(where *wallpaper engine* installed) in plugin
+5. Install this plugin, and select steam library dir(where *wallpaper engine* installed) in plugin
 e.g `.local/share/Steam`
 6. Enjoy